Inpixon [INPX] – 3 Facts you Should Read Before investing in INPX

 Inpixon [NASDAQ:INPX]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Inpixon [INPX] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 6/29/2017.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Inpixon [INPX], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
 On average, stock market experts give INPX an Hold rating.
-The average 12-month price forecast for this stock is $1.12, with the high estimate being $12000.00, the low estimate being $12000.00 and the median estimate amounting to $12000.00.
-This is compared to its latest closing price of $1.06.
+The average 12-month price forecast for this stock is $1.26, with the high estimate being $12000.00, the low estimate being $12000.00 and the median estimate amounting to $12000.00.
+This is compared to its latest closing price of $1.29.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Inpixon [INPX] is sitting at 0.00.
 This is compared to 1 month ago, when its average rating was 0.00.